Data Reaper Report – FAQ

 Q: How do you identify the opponents’ deck?

 We use algorithms that ID decks based on cards played.
 We continually monitor the algorithms for accuracy.
-Of course, not every game can provide a definitive ID, and some decks do overlap.
-But, we believe that our algorithm provides an accurate overall picture of what has been played over the past week.
+Of course, not every game can provide a definitive ID, but we do achieve a very high identification success rate (>95%).
+We believe that our algorithm provides an accurate overall picture of what has been played over the past week.
 As we continue with this project, we will be experimenting with various approaches and algorithms in order to keep improving all aspects of the Data Reaper Report.

 Q: I would like to see real time meta reports.
 Would that be possible with your data?